 Touring Interesting Old Buildings

 It’s been fun to enter some interesting buildings I hadn’t gone into before!
 Have you ever noticed the Singer Building at 120 S. State Street?
+We walk past it on the 1893 World’s Fair Tour, but I’d rarely given it much notice.
 Designed by Mundie and Jensen in the 1920’s, this skinny little skyscraper was built for the headquarters of Singer Corporation, the makers of sewing machines.
 Today it is full of lawyers clustered in cubicles.
 The office has lovely high ceilings and exposed brick walls, but it looks out on a dark alley.
 That might be tough after getting to look down at the ‘L’ for five years.

 The bonus is that the lawyer who showed me around had a super gruff voice and a “horseshoe mustache,” aka the ’80s biker ‘stache.
 (This isn’t a picture of him here, but I shared it so you know what I’m talking about.)
 There’s a giant book about Harleys on his desk.
 I suspect he’s got a lawyer-in-a-suit-by-day and motorcycle-dude-by-night lifestyle!
 Lawyers never really surprise me, though.
 The lawyer that shares our office rollerblades from Pilsen to downtown just about everyday.
 Rain, snow, you name it, he sticks to his rollerblading commute.
 I’m not making this up!

 I looked at a quiet floor on skyscraper mostly used by psychotherapists.
 It’s right on Michigan Avenue, close to where most of our public architecture tours start.
 Unfortunately the office had those drop ceilings that were all the rage for, well, decades.
 I’d rather have the ducts exposed with more space to breathe.
 At that building, I snuck out on a fire escape to take this shot.